thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 One of the key features of the MQTT broker is to receive messages published by clients, filter the messages by topic, and distribute them to subscribers, and this is a crucial process that must work reliably under high load.
-In this article, we are going to describe steps that we have made to ensure that ThingsBoard MQTT Broker can constantly handle around **1M** connected clients and around **200k MQTT publish messages per second**.
+In this article, we are going to describe steps that we have made to ensure that ThingsBoard MQTT Broker can constantly handle around **1M** connected clients and process **200k MQTT publish messages per second** as inbound and outbound traffic.

-Herewith you can find total cost of ownership (TCO) calculations for ThingsBoard MQTT Broker deployed using AWS.

-**Important notice**: all calculations and pricing below are approximate and are listed as an example.
-Please consult your cloud provider in order to get your accurate pricing.

 ### Test methodology

+We have chosen Amazon Web Services (AWS) as the target cloud provider to conduct the performance test.
 We have deployed the ThingsBoard (TB) MQTT broker cluster of 5 nodes in [EKS](https://aws.amazon.com/eks/) cluster (on a single EC2 instance, or node, 1 broker pod is deployed) with the connection to [RDS](https://aws.amazon.com/rds/) and [MSK](https://aws.amazon.com/msk/).
 See the next page for more information about the ThingsBoard MQTT broker [architecture](/docs/mqtt-broker/architecture/).